An asymptotic distribution theory for Eulerian recurrences with applications: Applications I:

-\paragraph{Polynomials arising from higher order derivatives.} Many numbers of the Eulerian type \eqref{Pnv-gen} are generated by successive differentiations of a given base function.
-This is the very first genesis of Eulerian numbers:
+\paragraph{Polynomials arising from higher order derivatives} Many polynomials of the Eulerian type \eqref{Pnv-gen} are generated by successive differentiations of a given base function.
+Indeed, this is the very first genesis of Eulerian numbers (see \cite{Euler1755}):

 For type $B$